uk0/warp-docker/README.md

 > [!NOTE]
 > Not all version combinations are available.
 Do check [the list of tags in Docker Hub](https://hub.docker.com/r/caomingjun/warp/tags) before you use one.
 If the version you want is not available, you can [build your own image](#build).

+#### EXPERIMENTAL: Debian slim variant

+This repository now publishes an additional set of images based on Debian image `debian:bookworm-slim`.
+These images have the `slim-` prefix in their tags:

+- `slim-latest`
+- `slim-{WARP_VERSION}-{GOST_VERSION}`
+- `slim-{WARP_VERSION}-{GOST_VERSION}-{COMMIT_SHA}`

+The slim variants use a smaller base image (`debian:bookworm-slim`) to reduce image size and memory usage.
+However, tests are still ongoing to ensure that all functionalities work as expected.
+Use these images at your own risk.
+If you encounter any issues, please report them in the [issue #67](https://github.com/cmj2002/warp-docker/issues/67).

 ## Build

 You can use Github Actions to build the image yourself.